mehrandvd/skunit/README.md

 > As demonstrated, when a `SemanticSimilar` check fails, it provides a semantic explanation for the failure.
 This feature proves to be incredibly useful during debugging.

-Here's another example of an executed test:
+Here's another example of an executing The [Chatting about Eiffel height](https://github.com/mehrandvd/skunit/blob/main/src/skUnit.Tests/SemanticKernelTests/ChatScenarioTests/Samples/EiffelTallChat/skchat.md) test:
 ![image](https://github.com/mehrandvd/skunit/assets/5070766/37cf7232-e187-41dc-827d-d9630ce86c71)